malaikaaiyar/malaikaaiyar/content/project logs/printmaking.md

 title: printmaking
 draft: false
 ---
 Christchurch art room has become a second home for me.
 I first went over a year ago, and I've been going every week in term for 4-5 hours, learning [lino printmaking](https://en.wikipedia.org/wiki/Linocut).
 I've grown really fond of the medium, the place, the teacher, everything.
-This will be a messy log of my progress and inspirations in this skill, by Oxford term.
+This will be a messy log of my progress, by Oxford term.

 ![[Screenshot 2024-11-09 at 3.00.33 PM.png|400]]
 *The art room*